 Georgia has strict regulations and rules when it comes to managing pests at schools.
 The University of Georgia Structural Pest Management Program (SPM) offers a biannual workshop on integrated pest management (IPM) for pest control operators who have school contracts in Georgia, Alabama, South Carolina and Tennessee.
 The program will host the fall 2018 School IPM Workshop on Thursday, Aug.
 23.

 The University of Georgia Turfgrass Research Field Day is set for Thursday, Aug.
-9, on the UGA Griffin campus.
-The event will include updates on the latest research about the diseases, insects and weeds that affect Georgia turfgrasses.
+9, on the UGA campus in Griffin, Georgia.
+This year, two optional, interactive sessions especially designed for landscape experts will follow the field day.

 Farmers have used scarecrows to keep birds away from field crops for more than 3,000 years.
 University of Georgia blueberry scientist Scott NeSmith uses a dancing, inflatable tube man to scare the birds away from his research plants.